 Walk through the pavilion under the sign which states that Wallsend is 84 miles away and that “Good luck go with you“.
 The walk along The Banks doesn’t last for long and you soon are back on a quiet lane, which heads across Bowness Marsh with the foreshore to the left.
 Unless you are knee deep in water don’t worry about the signs warning you of occasional flooding.

 The line of the wall runs across farmland, whilst the path sticks to the shore line.
 Head in the direction of Port Carlisle, which was about a mile away.
 You can’t follow the Wall exactly so stick to the road and National Trail – the original line can be seen from tree line to your left however.
-By the time you have arrived at Port Carlisle you will have passed two wall turrets and Hadrian’s Wall Milecastle 79 – Solway House.Read more about the Bowness-on-Solway
+By the time you have arrived at Port Carlisle you will have passed two wall turrets and Hadrian’s Wall Milecastle 79 – Solway House.Read in our Bowness-on-Solway Travel Guide

 Port Carlisle to Drumburgh

 At the small village of Port Carlisle the road curves to the right, and you will need to turn left on the path indicated by the wooden National Trail signpost.

 You can take a small diversion here, walk 30m along the main road into Port Carlisle and look for an altar built into the front of the first house on the left.
 Just above the door lintel you should be able to see the words “MATRIBVS SVIS”.
 Only the tops of the next word “MILITES” are visible.
 The whole thing reads ‘to their own mother goddesses, the solders…’.

 Back to the trail you walk a long a track that skirts the foreshore on the left.
 It crosses the mouth of an old canal lock, now only recognizable by ruined brickwork, and continue along a gravel track.